Petrus

 About Petrus

 In Paris, traditional cuisine can be an expensive comfort zone, so the smart expectation reset is this: Petrus is best considered for traditional cuisine rather than for novelty or an asserted tasting-menu spectacle.
-The verified details are direct: traditional cuisine, a €€€ price tier, smart-casual dress, Michelin Plate recognition in 2026.
+It offers traditional cuisine, a €€€ price tier, smart-casual dress, Michelin Plate recognition in 2026.

-That makes Petrus a useful option when the brief is traditional dining in Paris with a clear price category and confirmed opening hours.
+That makes Petrus a useful option when the brief is traditional dining in Paris, with its clear price category and opening hours.
 It is open for lunch and dinner Monday through Friday, runs continuously from midday into the evening on Saturday, is closed on Sunday.

 Book for traditional cuisine, not menu assumptions